 Myelination is as good a justification as any we’ve come across for seeking out coaching.
 Whether you do it informally through mentors or friends, or whether you seek professional help to develop your skills, what is inarguable is that coaching helps.
 Think of it as laying the foundation for proper practice, which will then lead to the myelination of the motor units associated with the right movements, instead of the wrong ones.

-This is why in our training plans for rock, ice and mixed climbing, we lay out specific skill-practice workouts.
-Here is a sample from Josh Wharton’s 4-week Beginner to Intermediate Training Plan.
-The workout is two twenty minute blocks of continuous climbing with a 20-minute rest interval in the middle.
-After describing the type of routes that would work for this drill Josh goes on to say:
+This is why in our training plans for rock, ice, and mixed climbing, we lay out specific skill-practice workouts.
+Here is a sample from Josh Wharton’s 4-Week Beginner to Intermediate Rock Climbing Training Plan.
+The workout is two 20-minute blocks of continuous climbing with a 20-minute rest interval in the middle.
+After describing the types of routes that would work for this drill, Josh adds:

 The purpose of this workout is to build both a climbing endurance base, as well as movement vocabulary.

-The workout is not only training rock-climbing specific endurance, but it is providing a very clear skills focus.
+The workout is not only training rock-climbing-specific endurance, but it is providing a very clear skills focus.
 This gets back to the idea of perfect practice.
 It’s not productive for a coach to say: “Climb really well for 20 minutes.”
-What is more useful is for that same coach to give you one thing to think about, to practice, and practice deliberately, consciously, and well.
+What is more useful is for that same coach to give you one thing to think about and practice—and practice it deliberately, consciously, and well.
 Do that, and myelination will do the rest.